 They mean that right now is a good time to be a landlord, and a good time to buy rental properties.
 Home prices have leveled out and are poised to start rising, interest rates remain low, rents are rising, and the demand for rental housing is increasing.

 That is not to say that landlords have no risk at the moment.
 With the unemployment rate still high, there are higher-than-normal odds that tenants will default on their rent, putting landlords’ cash flow at risk.
-But there are increasing options for mitigating the risk of lost rental income, including a new type of insurance for landlords offered by Aon Rent Protect.
-In its most basic form, the insurance covers rent payments, so that if a tenant defaults, the landlord will be reimbursed for lost rental income while working through the arduous eviction process.
+But there are increasing options for mitigating the risk of lost rental income, including insurance that covers rent payments, so that if a tenant defaults, the landlord will be reimbursed for lost rental income while working through the arduous eviction process.
 This type of rent default insurance is common internationally, in places like Britain and Australia, but has no tradition here in America.

 The dropping unemployment rate and foreclosure rate, and the leveling real estate sales market, also have implications for the supply side of the market.
 Over the last five years, there’s been a much-discussed “reluctant landlord” phenomenon, in which would-be sellers have been forced to become landlords and rent out their property instead of selling.
 As prices level out and the unemployment rate drops, fewer people will be forced to become landlords, which means the increase in rental housing supply should slow.